McWane: Philanthropy

 The McWane family and company are known for their charitable work in Alabama and in communities where the company's plants are located.
 The family pledged $10 million to help fund the McWane Science Center in 1998, and they have donated to cultural institutions such as the Birmingham Civil Rights Institute.
 The company also offers undergraduate scholarships to Alabama college students.
 The McWane family donated $2 million towards the 1999 restoration of Birmingham's famous Vulcan statue, which was originally cast in 1904 by J. R. McWane's foundry and is the largest cast iron statue in the world.
-The Alabama Chapter of the Association of Fundraising Professionals awarded McWane its Outstanding Corporate Citizen of the Year Award in 2005.
+The Alabama Chapter of the Association of Fundraising Professionals awarded Phillip McWane its Outstanding Corporate Citizen of the Year Award in 2005.

 The city of Birmingham has also recognized McWane several times for its beautification and summer arts programs.
 In 2009, the McWane Foundation pledged $5 million to Alabama's Children's Hospital for the construction of an environmentally friendly hospital.
 In addition to the gift from the McWane Foundation, Phillip and Heather McWane personally pledged an additional $5 million for a clinical program in the new hospital.
 In 2024, Will McWane and his wife, Kaitlyn, along with the McWane family, committed a lead donation of $4 million to anchor the development of the state-of-the-art Junior Achievement McWane Economic Education Center in Birmingham, Alabama.

 In 2025, Phillip McWane kick-started the Jimmie Hale Mission’s Lasting Transformation Capital Campaign in Birmingham by providing $2 million toward the Shepura Men’s Center dormitory renovation.
 In addition, the Amerex Miracle Field, an inclusive sports facility, was made possible through a $500,000 donation from Amerex Corporation and its parent McWane, Inc., in partnership with the city of Trussville.

 Outside of Alabama, McWane's subsidiaries have contributed to charitable causes and community resources, including a $30,000 donation to the Community Health and Mahaska Hospice for the renovation of the former Family Medical Center building, now called the Mahaska Health West building by the Clow Valve Company.
 In 2008, the Atlantic States Cast Iron Pipe Co. donated $75,000 to upgrade the Walters Park band shell in Phillipsburg, New Jersey.

 According to Federal Election Commission data, McWane Inc. was the top contributor to then-Senator Jeff Sessions' campaign committee from 2011 to 2016.

 In 2023, McWane Ductile – Ohio donated $500,000 toward the McWane River Walk project, a multi-use path in Coshocton, Ohio, in partnership with Coshocton County.
 Also during that year, McWane Ductile made a $1 million donation to the Cal Ripke, Sr. Foundation to help build a youth development park, McWane Field, at Waters Park in Phillipsburg, New Jersey.
 In 2025, Clow Canada and McWane, Inc., donated $1.1 million to the nonprofit Romero House in Saint John, New Brunswick, Canada, for an expansion project.
 Kennedy Valve contributed $1.5 million to help develop the Chemung Canal Connector Trail in Elmira Heights, New York.